 In terms of other benefits, a small business loan for women from a bank could help you build your business credit rating if you repay the loan on time.
 And loans from banks and credit unions can be tailored to fit just about any financing need.

-Filling out the paperwork can be time-consuming and the approval process can take time.
-It could be several weeks or months before you’re able to get funding once you’re approved, which makes these kinds of small business loans for women less convenient if you need capital right away.
+Filling out the paperwork can be time-consuming, and the approval process is notoriously long.
+It could be several weeks or months before you’re able to get funding once you’re approved, which makes these kinds of small business loans for women less convenient if you need immediate capital.